eggjs/egg-scripts/README.md

   - `workers` - numbers of app workers, default to `process.env.EGG_WORKERS`, if unset, egg will use `os.cpus().length`  as default.
   - `daemon` - whether run at background daemon mode.
   - `framework` - specify framework that can be absolute path or npm package, default to auto detect.
-  - `env` - egg server env, default to `process.env.EGG_SERVER_ENV`, recommended to keep empty then use framwork default env.
+  - `env` - server env, default to `process.env.EGG_SERVER_ENV`, recommended to keep empty then use framwork default env.
+  - `stdout` - customize stdout file, default to `$HOME/logs/master-stdout.log`.
+  - `stderr` - customize stderr file, default to `$HOME/logs/master-stderr.log`.
+  - `timeout` - the maximum timeout when app starts, default to 300s.

 ### stop